LendingTree’s Mortgage & Home Loan Guide

 When shopping for a mortgage, you'll need to get offers from several competing lenders -- either in person, on the phone or online.
 LendingTree's online marketplace make it very easy to do this by completing one form.
 Ask mortgage lenders for a Good Faith Estimate -- they're required by law to provide it when you apply for a home loan, but many lenders will issue one if you just ask.
 The GFE is a government-mandated form that discloses the interest rate, loan terms and most of the costs associated with a home loan.
 Since the GFE is standardized, it can be used to compare the costs of similar types of loans.

 Customer service matters, too.
-Work with a lender who gives you clear, easy-to-understand information, answers their questions and is responsive to their needs and concerns.
+Work with a mortgage lender who gives you clear, easy-to-understand information, answers their questions and is responsive to their needs and concerns.

 Qualify for a Mortgage

-Qualifying for a mortgage can be intimidating, especially if you've never applied for one before -- but that's what a mortgage guide is for -- to demystify the process.
+Qualifying for a mortgage can be intimidating, especially if you've never applied for one before -- but that's what this mortgage guide is for -- to demystify the process.
 Applying for a home loan is not as difficult as some nervous borrowers expect it to be.
 In fact, qualifying for a mortgage is mostly a matter of paperwork, filling out forms and submitting documents to the lender.

 The qualifying process continues with a complete package that includes a loan application and copies of documents that support your financial data.
 Examples of documents include W-2s, paycheck stubs, tax returns, bank account statements and gift letters.